Naz1337/discord-blackjack/README.md

 1. - [ ] build the blackjack session

-> make that the bot can create session and player can join and also i guess... make it that when there are no player, close down the session
+> ~~make that the bot can create session and player can join and also i guess... make it that when there are no player, close down the session~~ to join a blackjack session, do /bet \[amount\], but still working on it!

 2.  - [ ] make player can place bet